leafOfTree/react-int/docs/usage_with_react_native.md

     expo start

-App like <https://expo.io/@leafvocation/React-int_for_React_Native> should appear on the phone or simulator if everything goes well.
+App like <https://expo.io/@leafvocation/React-int_for_React_Native>(scan the QR code with expo mobile app) should appear on the phone or simulator if everything goes well.

 [0]: https://expo.io/@leafvocation/React-int_for_React_Native